Ridge Racer Unbounded: Gameplay

+The game can be played alone or with others via online multiplayer.
+The game offers a level editor, allowing players to build custom cities with several courses and share them with others online.
+Players can set custom challenges for their custom courses and share and compare scores with others.

+Aside from trying to win races, Unbounded incentivizes point collection.
+Players can receive points for finishing a race in top three, taking out opponents, doing collateral damage, triggering events, and earning awards.
+Points unlock new races, bestow XP, and let players rank up.
+This, in turn, unlocks new cars and components for the level editor.

 Plot

 Set in a fictional city called Shatter Bay, racers gather to compete in no-rules, all-out street races.
 Competing for money and superiority in fast-paced blasts through the streets dodging traffic and tearing through any obstacles that get in their way.
 A mysterious team led by a Japanese Hashiriya master, called "The Unbounded", appears playing a major role in the racing activity throughout Shatter Bay.

 Development

 Ridge Racer Unbounded offers a number of changes that depart from traditional Ridge Racer gameplay.
 Additions to the game include the ability to design and share tracks and a new emphasis on vehicular combat.

 While Unbounded was originally scheduled for release in North America and Europe in early March 2012, it was delayed just before the planned release, as Namco Bandai wanted to allow more time "to pack the disc with features that will truly make the game sing".
 The game was released in March the same year in North America and Europe and later in April in Australia on all platforms.
 The game was never released in Japan.
 Despite this, it seems to borrow inspiration from an earlier Namco game, Critical Velocity (クリティカルベロシティ, Kuritikaruberoshiti), also a vehicular combat video game, released in 2005 only in Japan.